allseenn/ubuntu/BLE.md

 <EDIV>
 <IRK>
 ```
-14. With hex or cat command we open our <LTK>:
+14. With hex or cat command we open our LTK:
 ```
 (...)\Parameters\Keys\ba1234567890\be0011223344> hex LTK
 Value <LTK> of type REG_BINARY (3), data length 16 [0x10]